TheGameratorT/NSBMD-NSBTX_Converter/README.md

+# Important Warning!
+<strong>Outdated tool!
+Please use https://github.com/TheGameratorT/NitroModel_ConverterGUI/ instead!
+No more updates will be released for this version.</strong>

 # NSBMD & NSBTX Converter
 This application supported by a GUI allows to convert models to NSBMD files and textures to NSBTX files easily.